a-mcego/argh-tf/index.md

 ## A toy problem: Finding the "odd one out" vector

 We have N vectors.
 N-1 of them are equal to each other, and the one that's left is different, i.e. inequal to the others.
 The task is to identify the "odd one out".
-A normal transformer ([paper](https://arxiv.org/pdf/1706.03762.pdf)) isn't capable of solving it, if the vectors are initialized randomly.
+In my tests, a normal transformer ([paper](https://arxiv.org/pdf/1706.03762.pdf)) isn't capable of solving it, if the vectors are initialized randomly before every training step.
+It *can* be solved, quite trivially, if the vectors are initialized once in the beginning of the program.

 We can make the observation that this is more or less a counting task: Find the vector that only appears once in the data.
 So we can make a hypothesis: transformers are incapable of counting abstractly.
+It probably has something to do with the classification not being linearly separable.

 ## Counting

-Let's define a toy dataset: `[1, 8, 5, 5, 3, 1, 5]`
+Let's define a toy dataset: `[1, 8, 5, 5, 3, 1, 5]` Here, N=7, and for simplicity, the vectors are of length 1, i.e. scalars.

 Can we count "similar vectors" using something that looks like a transformer?
 We can just test equality and count them to get a dictionary-like structure like: `[1:2, 8:1, 5:3, 3:1]`, since there are two 1s, one 8, three 5s and one 3.
 However, that doesn't work with transformers, because the output should always be the same size as the input.